leelavathi-dev/class-learn/README.md

 # class-learn
-# In this we are learning basic programs with class , for understand class easily
+# In this learning basic programs with class , for understand class easily